DegateCommunity/Degate/README.md

 - CMake 3.12.0 or newer,

-For Linux (please the Linux section below):
+For Linux (please read the Linux section below):
 - xcb-lib
 - xrender-lib
 - autoconf